prijacash/project-2-crypto/README.md

 - HTML, CSS,

 # USER STORIES
-## As a user, I want to add make market analysis on current conditions.
+- As a user, I want to add make market analysis on current conditions.
-## As a user, I want to update or delete previous analysis.
+- As a user, I want to update or delete previous analysis.
-## As a user, I want explore other people's market analyses.
+- As a user, I want explore other people's market analyses.
-## As a user, I want to favorite other predictions.
+- As a user, I want to favorite other predictions.
-## As a user, I want view all the coins
+- As a user, I want view all the coins and their prices.

 # WIREFRAMES
 ![wireframe](/media/ccc_wireframe.png)